-- Management must be notified of the departure of a family member and provided documentation of the departing family member's new residence by way of a lease, new driver's license or utility bill showing the departed member's name and address; or, - If the family refuses to move to the correct size unit, the family may stay in the current unit and pay the market rent. - 2.
-A unit transfer for a reasonable accommodation to a household member's disability or due to a medical reason as certified by a health care provider. - The Request for Reasonable Accommodation forms must be completed and submitted to the Community Manager.
-Forms available from Management upon request. - 3.
-A unit transfer based on the need for an accessible unit. - In-house residents and applicants requiring the features of an accessible unit will be given priority for an accessible unit over other applicants or in-place residents who do not require the features in an accessible unit. - The Request for Reasonable Accommodation forms must be completed and submitted to the Community Manager.
-Forms available from Management upon request. - 4.
-A VAWA Emergency Transfer
+- Management must be notified of the departure of a family member and provided documentation of the departing family member's new residence by way of a lease, new driver's license or utility bill showing the departed member's name and address; or, - If the family refuses to move to the correct size unit, the family may stay in the current unit and pay the market rent.

-When an appropriate type of unit becomes available, the resident will be contacted in writing and be required to move within thirty days of the written notification.
+When an appropriate type or sized unit becomes available, the resident will be contacted in writing and required to move within thirty days of the written notification.